bip444/bip444.github.io/index.md

 2. Upgrade hooks are not available for other softforks.
 As softforks adding new opcodes typically need at least a year to activate, this shouldn't be a practical issue.
-3. Some wallet software such as Miniscript habitually create Tapleaves containing OP_IF.
-To mitigate the risk of freezing these funds for a year, this proposal exempts inputs that spend outputs that were created before activation.
+3. Some wallet software such as Miniscript habitually creates Tapleaves containing OP_IF.
+To mitigate the risk of these funds being frozen for a year, this proposal exempts inputs that spend outputs that were created before activation, and provides a two-week grace period between lock-in and activation, to give users time to prepare.

 **Isn't the limit on Taproot control blocks too restrictive?**